 We install convertible tops.
-We also repair auto tops, leaking convertible tops and damaged rear windows on convertibles.
+We also repair convertible tops, leaking tops and damaged rear windows on convertibles.
 We'll patch your top for free when you file an insurance claim or purchase a replacement convertible top from Mac's.

 Convertible Top Rain Gutters